 The Health Disparities Research Scholars (HDRS) Program is an interdisciplinary post-doctoral training program based in the Department of Obstetrics and Gynecology in the University of Wisconsin School of Medicine and Public Health.
 This program supports the training of scholars from diverse fields to become interdisciplinary researchers with a focus on health among minority populations, particularly maternal/child, adolescent, and family health.

-Visit the HELI website to learn more.
+Visit the HDRS Program website to learn more.

-Visit the MATCH website to learn more.
+Visit the Workforce Development Pathways website to learn more.

-New to Public Health Residency Program
+New to Public Health (N2PH) Residency Program

 The New to Public Health (N2PH) Residency Program is a 12-month, accredited professional development program designed to support new public health professionals as they transition into a governmental public health agency.
 The program is based off the Foundational Public Health Services model and includes an online learning course, synchronous discussions, an evidence-based practice or quality improvement project, peer networking, and a mentor.